• Home

 In a significant development at the General Conference (GC) Annual Council on October 8, 2023, a recommendation to realign three divisions within the Seventh-day Adventist Church has been approved.
 This move, driven by the Mission Refocus Program, is a culmination of years of deliberation and study.
 The Asia-Pacific Territorial Review Survey Commission recommended approving the realignment of the Southern Asia-Pacific Division (SSD), the Northern Asia-Pacific Division (NSD), and the Southern Asia Division (SUD) to undergo changes in their territorial jurisdiction.
 The primary objective of this realignment is to enhance the effectiveness of mission outreach and financial sustainability.

-The NSD expressed a desire for extended territorial jurisdiction several years after the China Union Mission became an attached mission to the General Conference in October 2019.
-Following the split of the Chinese Union Mission from the NSD in 2019, the division's tithe income fell by 4 percent.
-Despite the problems provided by the pandemic, the NSD's tithe income had climbed by 6.3 percent compared to its 2019 year-end figure and by a remarkable 10.8 percent compared to its 2020 year-end total by the end of 2021.
+The Northern Asia-Pacific Division expressed a desire for extended territorial jurisdiction several years after the China Union Mission became an attached mission to the General Conference in October 2019.
+Following the split of the Chinese Union Mission from the NSD in 2019, the division's tithe income fell by 4%.
+Despite the problems provided by the pandemic, the NSD's tithe income had climbed by 6.3% compared to its 2019 year-end figure and by a remarkable 10.8% compared to its 2020 year-end total by the end of 2021.
+This tremendous growth is a testament to the church members' unwavering passion and unshakeable commitment to God's cause.
+It also emphasizes the NSD's eagerness to take on new territorial obligations from the global Church, immersing itself in the ministry of proclaiming the Three Angels' Messages, notably in the 10/40 window.

-The General Conference Administrative Committee formed a Survey Commission on September 22, 2022, with the mandate to "study the work of the Church in the Asia-Pacific territory."
+The General Conference Administrative Committee formed a survey commission on September 22, 2022, with the mandate to "study the work of the Church in the Asia-Pacific territory."

-As part of the realignment, three countries from SSD—Sri Lanka, Pakistan, and Bangladesh—will be assigned to NSD.
+As part of the realignment, three countries from SSD - Sri Lanka, Pakistan, and Bangladesh - will be assigned to NSD.
 This strategic move is expected to bolster mission efforts in these regions and promote unity among the divisions.
 In addition to the SSD realignment, Nepal will now become part of NSD's jurisdiction.
 This change aims to streamline mission activities and resources more effectively.

-Ted Wilson, president of the Adventist World Church, enthusiastically endorsed advancing this initiative in response to the territorial realignment involving the three divisions.
+Ted Wilson, President of the Adventist World Church, enthusiastically endorsed advancing this initiative in response to the territorial realignment involving the three divisions.
 He emphasized the importance of embracing cultural diversity to enhance the church's mission and encouraged looking past differences to share the blessed hope.

 “We are hoping to create an enlarged perspective within NSD with these various countries and cultures.
-The voices of people from different cultures, from different settings, and from different language groups are to be valued in the entire process.
-We should not have just one culture or even two cultures dominating, necessarily, that beautiful administrative comprehensive family approach, and we are working towards an enlarged perspective for NSD,” Wilson said.
+The voices of people from different cultures, from different settings, and from different language groups, are to be valued in the entire process.
+We should not have just one culture or even two cultures dominating, necessarily, that beautiful administrative comprehensive family approach and we are working towards an enlarged perspective for NSD,” Wilson said.

 “We plan to work carefully with the Northern Asia-Pacific Division to have this broader approach with many different cultures that will all work towards this wonderful goal of Chosen for Mission,” Wilson added.